StephenLegacy/FinalGomyCode/README.md

 ## 🎯 My Vision & Passion

 I believe in **technology that solves real-world problems**.
-With this mindset, I’m currently building a startup called:
+With this mindset, I’m currently building:

 ## 🔔 AttendPulse
-A smart event-tech company transforming the way people create, manage, and attend events.
+A smart event-tech Business transforming the way people create, manage, and attend events.

 ### 🌟 Flagship App: **Eventa**
 > *Your all-in-one, cloud-powered event manager.*